SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 1. Create a new Folder in `SkyKick.NinjectWorkshop.WordCounting` called `File`

-1. Add NuGet Packages to `SkyKick.NinjectWorkshop.WordCounting`

-    1. Add a NuGet reference to `SkyKick.Bcl.Extensions` from the SkyKick nuget feed
+1. Add a NuGet reference to `SkyKick.Bcl.Extensions` in `SkyKick.NinjectWorkshop.WordCounting` from the SkyKick nuget feed

 1. Create a new Class in `SkyKick.NinjectWorkshop.WordCounting.File` called `FileTextSource`:
    ```csharp